secure-systems-lab/code-style-guidelines/c_coding_style.md

 **LOCAL** variable names should be short, and to the point.
 If you have some random integer loop counter, it should probably be called `i`.
-Calling it `loop_counter` is non-productive if there is no chance of it being mis-understood.
+Calling it `loop_counter` is non-productive if there is no chance of it being misunderstood.
 Similarly, `tmp` can be just about any type of variable that is used to hold a temporary value.

 If you are afraid to mix up your local variable names, you have another